upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/Pythoncode.md

-# OMG Pythoncode - Installation and general remarks
+# Installation and general remarks

 Following is an introduction to the Pythoncode written for th OMG toolbox.